 Transportation facilities are inadequate, and use of a motor vehicle is necessary in the transportation to and from the employment of the applicant and the applicant's income from such employment is essential in the support of the family, or where the applicant's operation of a motor vehicle is essential to an enterprise from which an appreciable portion of the income of the family will be derived. ...."

 (b) The existence of public transportation at reasonable intervals within one mile of the residence of the applicant may be considered adequate grounds for refusal ..."

-In my experience handling these types of cases, I have found that public transportation is grossly inadequate in most locations.
+Unfortunately, public transportation for most locations is grossly inadequate.
 Most people do not have public transportation within one mile of both home and work.
 This can be sufficient to obtain the restricted license for a young driver who would otherwise suffer a whole year without a license.